 Supports eco-conscious and dog rescue organizations

-Based in the scenic and mountainous Oregon town of Bend, Ruffwear began in 1994 as the passion project of an outdoor athlete, Patrick Krause, who wanted to equip his dogs to deal with the elements.
+Based in the scenic and mountainous Oregon town of Bend, Ruffwear began in 1994 as the passion project of an outdoor athlete, Patrick Kruse, who wanted to equip his dogs to deal with the elements.
 Today, the company’s durable and high-quality dog athletic products are available in 53 countries, including custom apparel, harnesses, leashes, collars, life jackets, and more—basically any kind of product one might need to set their canine up for protection outdoors in any season or region.

 In creating this formidable selection of durable gear for rugged canines, the company uses an eco-conscious supply chain.
 This includes using Bluesign certified textiles, which audits textile manufacturers for sustainability practices.
 They also provide a lot of transparency into their practices via their recently announced Climate Action Plan.